ritamdas2/S-CS-skills/skills/cluster-0/01/report.md

-#  Skill Name
+#  Skill 01 Setup Editors and IDEs

-Author: FirstName LastName
+Author: Ritam Das

-Date: YYYY-MM-DD
+Date: 2020-09-07
 -----

 ## Summary
+Completing skill 01 involved installing Visual Studio Code as my IDE of choice.

 ## Sketches and Photos
+n/a

 ## Modules, Tools, Source Used Including Attribution
+n/a

 ## Supporting Artifacts
+n/a

 -----